compscidr/awm/awm-server-php/README.md

 also provides some limited visualisation of this data.
 The raw data is also available for analysis and is open source, along with this software.

-An example visualisaiton of the data is provided, which is running the code from this repo: https://test.rightmesh.io/awm-lib-server/map.php
+An example visualisation of the data is provided, which is running the code from this repo: https://test.rightmesh.io/awm-lib-server/map.php

 ![Screenshot of data in South America](/screenshots/1.png?raw=true "Screenshot of data in South America")